lucyorsi/sls-murder-mystery-docs/docs/faq.md

 # FAQ

 **Do I have to play?**
-No. This is a Halloween party first — you can just mingle.
+No. Feel free to ignore the game and just enjoy the party.

 **Who do I ask if I’m confused?**
 Any **host**.